jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Definition

-This is the first phase and it's the most important because the microfrontend is a product that has to be defined from a business point of view.
+This is the first phase and, in my opinion, it's the most important because the microfrontend is a product that has to be defined from a business point of view.
 We have to keep in mind that a microfrontend isn't just an UI or visual components, so we need to have an end-to-end vision.

-We'll have to answer questions like these in order to define our product:
+The objetive is to define **WHAT** is necessary and **WHY** a new Microfrontend has to be created in order to solve that need.
+Questions like these are made in this phase in order to define our product:

 - Why do we need a new microfrontend and what is the business need it resolves?
 There could be many reasons: many changes over the business capability, different technology needed, reusability between applications,...,etc
 - There is other microfrontend or component in any existing application to resolve the business need?
 I prefer "monolith-first approach" (modularized and well designed).
 Then, if a microfrontend is needed to cover some functionality implemented in the monolith, refactoring to a microfrontend shouldn't be so complex.